devitq/AdNova/README.md

 #### Warning

-Plese note that containers will use ports from 13241 to 13245 and 8080, so there is must be no listeners on this ports range.
+Please note that containers will use ports from 13241 to 13245 and 8080, so there is must be no listeners on this ports range.

 #### Configure